Coagulation and diffusion: a probabilistic perspective on the Smoluchowski PDE: The route to Theorem 1.1

 \subsubsection{The counterpart to the PDE using microscopic candidate densities}

-By using Propositions \ref{propsz} and \ref{p.mart} and the other more trivial estimates, we are able to replace each term in~(\ref{emicro}) with its counterpart, expressed in terms of the microscopic candidate densities, and obtain the following bound on the error in the resulting near identity:
+By using Propositions \ref{propsz} and \ref{p.mart} and the other, easier, estimates, we are able to replace each term in~(\ref{emicro}) with its counterpart, expressed in terms of the microscopic candidate densities, and obtain the following bound on the error in the resulting near identity:

-where the error satisfies~(\ref{eerror}) because each of the errors used in the five estimates which we applied does. \end{subsection} \begin{subsection}{Taking the limit to obtain the Smoluchowski PDE} Our approximate identity~(\ref{emicrocand}) closely resembles the equation~(\ref{syspdeweak}) satisfied by a weak solution of the Smoluchowski PDE: we simply replace the solution of the latter with the microscopic candidate densities to obtain the former.
-However, to pass to~(\ref{syspdeweak}) from~(\ref{emicrocand}) in the limit of low $\eps$ followed by low $\delta$, we require a little more information about the microscopic models~$\PP_N$.
+where the error satisfies~(\ref{eerror}) because each of the errors used in the five estimates which we applied does. \end{subsection} \begin{subsection}{Taking the limit to obtain the Smoluchowski PDE} Our approximate identity~(\ref{emicrocand}) closely resembles the equation~(\ref{syspdeweak}) satisfied by a weak solution of the Smoluchowski PDE: we simply replace the solution of the latter with the microscopic candidate densities, and add in the error term, to obtain the former.
+However, to pass to~(\ref{syspdeweak}) from~(\ref{emicrocand}) in the limit of low $\eps$ followed by low $\delta$, we must carry out a short further analysis that will make use of some additional information about the microscopic models~$\PP_N$.